dominicfollett/argus-db/README.md

 }
 ```
 uses a random string for each request.
 This obviously affects the lifetime of each record,
-leading to early evictions during the running of these tests and affecting.
+leading to early evictions during the running of these tests.

 ### Test 1
 10 Threads, 50 000 Iterations GOMAXPROCS=8 No Connection Pooling